GenAI API Pricing — Engineering Guide

 Based on our advisory work across enterprise AI deployments, here is the sequenced approach that consistently delivers the largest cost reductions on Anthropic API spend.

-Step 1: Implement Model Routing (Savings: 40–60%).
 Build a routing layer that classifies incoming requests by complexity and directs them to the cheapest capable model.
 In a well-tuned routing system, 40–60% of requests go to Haiku, 30–40% to Sonnet, and 10–20% to Opus.
 The average blended cost per million tokens drops from $3/$15 (all-Sonnet) to approximately $1.60/$8.00.
-This single architectural decision typically delivers the largest absolute cost reduction.

-Step 2: Enable Prompt Caching (Savings: 20–40% on input tokens).
 Restructure prompts to front-load static content and implement 5-minute caching for all applications with more than two requests per five-minute window sharing common context.
-For high-frequency applications (chatbots, coding assistants), the input token savings from caching typically reach 70–80%.
+For high-frequency applications, input token savings from caching typically reach 70–80%.

-Step 4: Optimise Output Token Consumption (Savings: 15–30%).
-Audit your most token-hungry endpoints.
 Implement structured output formats (JSON schemas rather than prose), constrained generation with max_tokens limits, stop sequences that terminate generation early, and response templates that minimise verbose explanations.
-Because output tokens cost 3–5× more than input, every 100 tokens saved on output is equivalent to saving 300–500 input tokens.
+Output tokens cost 3–5× more than input.

-Step 5: Right-Size Extended Thinking (Savings: 10–20% for thinking-heavy workloads).
-If your application uses extended thinking, audit the thinking budget per endpoint.
+Audit the thinking budget per endpoint.
 Reduce budgets on tasks that show no quality improvement beyond 2,000–4,000 thinking tokens.
 Disable thinking entirely on simple endpoints.
-The savings are proportional to the thinking token volume eliminated.

-Step 6: Negotiate Volume Commitments (Savings: 15–30% on top of optimised rates).
-Once you have optimised your architecture and have stable, predictable monthly consumption, approach Anthropic’s enterprise sales team with a committed-use proposal.
-Your optimised consumption baseline becomes the commitment floor, and the volume discount applies on top of the architectural savings you have already achieved.
+Once you have optimised your architecture and have stable monthly consumption, approach Anthropic's enterprise sales team with a committed-use proposal.
+The volume discount applies on top of the architectural savings you have already achieved.

 Executed in sequence, these six steps typically reduce total Anthropic API spend by 65–85% compared to a naïve implementation calling Sonnet for every request at standard rates without caching, batching, or routing.